 Anonymity provides a thin veil between publicity and privacy.
 What it can do is encourage the spread of information that would otherwise never be shared.
 But whistleblowing often involves sacrifice, and the Nightjack author has already been disciplined.
 The blog only reached the public eye after it ended, winning the Orwell prize, which went unclaimed.

 Privacy and authorship are an awkward partnership.
 The Times’ Daniel Finkelstein defended the unveiling of Nightjack‘s author.
-Guido Fawkes, another victim of identity disclosure, believes the press need to be equally transparent in their furtive moves.
+Guido Fawkes also believes the press need to be equally transparent in their furtive moves.

 The cabinet opened